brianlam38/AWS-Certified-Security-Specialty/Chapter 2 - IAM, S3 and Security Policies.md

 # Identity Access Management, S3 & Security Policies

-Understanding IAM inside-out is crucial to passing this course.

 IAM provides:
 * Centralised control of your AWS account
 * Shared access to your AWS account